spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 does not need to worry about whether they have properly included :code:`configure` and :code:`make`.

-This version of the `mpileaks` package installs the same as the previous, but the `AutotoolsPackage` class lets us do it with a cleaner package file.
+This version of the :code:`mpileaks` package installs the same as the previous, but the :code:`AutotoolsPackage` class lets us do it with a cleaner looking package file.

 -----------------
 Makefile